AtharvaDomale/awesome-n8n-templates/README.md

 # Awesome n8n Templates

-Welcome to the n8n Templates Hub!
+Welcome to the Awesome n8n Templates!
 This is a collection of pre-made n8n workflows and automation templates contributed by the community.
 These templates can help save you time by providing a starting point for your automations.

 ## How to Use

-1. Browse through the templates in the [templates directory](./templates).
+1. Browse through the templates in the [templates directory](./Templates).
 2. Import any template into your n8n instance.
 3. Modify and adapt it to fit your needs!